HK

 How FOMCD 2026 Was Built

-The NBOME developed this framework through a rigorous evidence-based process involving their National Faculty — over 1,000 osteopathic physicians and educators who contributed their clinical expertise to identifying the competencies that define excellent osteopathic practice in the current healthcare environment.
+The NBOME developed this framework through a rigorous evidence-based process involving their National Faculty — over 1,000 osteopathic physicians and educators who contributed their clinical expertise.
 The result is a document grounded both in the philosophical foundations that Andrew Taylor Still established in the 1890s and in the clinical realities of 2026.

 The Seven Competency Domains: What They Cover

-The FOMCD 2026 organizes osteopathic physician competencies into seven domains.
-These domains span the full scope of what it means to practice medicine well — from clinical knowledge and patient care to communication, systems-based practice, and professional conduct.
+The FOMCD 2026 organizes osteopathic physician competencies into seven domains spanning the full scope of what it means to practice medicine well — from clinical knowledge and patient care to communication, systems-based practice, and professional conduct.

 The most significant structural change in the 2026 revision is the explicit integration of osteopathic principles and practices across all seven domains.
-In previous frameworks, osteopathic philosophy appeared in its own section — a kind of addendum to the standard medical competency model.
+In previous frameworks, osteopathic philosophy appeared in its own section.
 In FOMCD 2026, it is woven throughout.
-Every domain reflects the osteopathic understanding that the body is an interconnected unit, that structure and function are reciprocal, and that the physician's role is to support the body's inherent capacity for self-healing rather than simply to suppress symptoms.
+Every domain reflects the osteopathic understanding that the body is an interconnected unit, that structure and function are reciprocal, and that the physician's role is to support the body's inherent capacity for self-healing.

 Domain 6: Compassion Is Now a Board Exam Topic

 Let that land for a moment.
 The board examination framework for osteopathic medicine now formally requires DOs to demonstrate competency in acknowledging that patients have spiritual lives, belief systems, and personal frameworks that shape how they experience illness and recovery.
-This is not a soft add-on.
-It is a testable competency.
+This is a testable competency.

 Why does this matter?
-Because the way a physician shows up in the room with you shapes the treatment itself.
-Research on therapeutic alliance — the quality of the relationship between physician and patient — consistently shows that it is one of the most powerful predictors of treatment outcomes, independent of the specific intervention used.
-A physician who is trained to be present, compassionate, and attentive to the whole person you bring into the room is clinically more effective, not just nicer to visit.
+Because research on therapeutic alliance — the quality of the relationship between physician and patient — consistently shows that it is one of the most powerful predictors of treatment outcomes, independent of the specific intervention used.
+A physician who is trained to be present, compassionate, and attentive to the whole person is clinically more effective, not just nicer to visit.

 What Humanistic Behavior Looks Like in Practice